Mastodon

 What makes Mastodon unique

-• Mastodon uses a federated network structure for decentralized social networking.
+• Mastodon uses a federated network structure for seamless cross-platform communication.

-• Mastodon is open-source, relying on community support and donations.
+• The platform is open-source, relying on community support and donations for revenue.

 Help us improve and share your feedback!
 Did you find this helpful?